hzi-bifo/RiboDetector/README.md

   --chunk_size 256 \
   -o outputs/reads.nonrrna.1.fq outputs/reads.nonrrna.2.fq
 ```
 The above command line excutes ribodetector for paired-end reads with mean length 100 using 20 CPU cores.
 The input reads do not need to be same length.
 RiboDetector supports reads with variable length.
-Set `-l` to the mean read length is recommended.
+Setting `-l` to the mean read length is recommended.

 Note: when using **SLURM** job submission system, you need to specify `--cpus-per-task` to the number you CPU cores you need and set `--threads-per-core` to 1.